 Bengal Tiger, Panthera Tigris Tigris: Most common of all tigers.
 Lives in India, Nepal, Bangladesh, and Bhutan.

 South China Tiger, Panthera Tigris Amoyensis: most Critically endangered.
 Lives in South China.

 Caspian Tiger, Bali Tiger, and Javan Tiger are all extinct.

 Tigers are in the cat family and is the largest cat in the world.
 They are the 3rd largest carnivore in the world.
 A carnivore is a meat-eating animal.
 Polar Bears are the largest and Brown Bears are the second largest.

-The largest subspecies of tiger are the Siberian or Amur tiger.
+The largest subspecies of tigers are the Siberian or Amur tigers.

 A habitat is an animal’s natural home or environment.

 Tigers live on the continent of Asia. hundreds of years ago, they were found all across the big continent.
-Today, there are fewer tigers that live in only certain areas of Aisa.
+Today, there are fewer tigers that live in f Aisa.

 Tigers live in different habitats depending on subspecies.
 Their habitats include grasslands, forests, jungles, swamps, and mountainous areas.

 Siberian tigers live in cold climates in the mountainous areas of both China and Russia.
 Siberian tigers do not like grasslands.